waydabber/BetterDisplay/README.md

 ## Usage

-**_Important: this tutorial is for the v1.1.x version of the app, currently available as beta (but preferred over the old v1.0.x stable version).
-If you are running the old v1.0.13 (open source) version, please [refer to this guide](https://github.com/waydabber/BetterDummy/discussions/477) on how to setup dummy mirroring!_**
+**This tutorial is for the v1.1.x version of the app, currently available as beta.
+If you are running the v1.0.13 version, please [refer to this guide](https://github.com/waydabber/BetterDummy/discussions/477) on how to setup dummy mirroring!**

 BetterDummy has several uses and lots of features but most users tend to use it to create a mirrored dummy to use custom resolutions on Apple Silicon machines.
 Follow these steps to do this: